Barry FitzGerald: A few things Tolga Kumova told us about his stake in Meteoric Resources

 Fresh from raising more than $500,000 at a kid’s charity day with his broker mate Ben Kay at their Mingela Polo Club near Daylesford in country Victoria, Kumova has just increased his Meteoric stake to 10.6%.

-The increase comes from his involvement in Meteoric’s $2.64 placement and share purchase plan in support of its acquisition of the Juruena and Novo Astro projects in central Brazil from the restructuring ASX-listed Crusader Resources (CAS).
+The increase comes from his involvement in Meteoric’s $2.64 placement and share purchase plan in support of its acquisition of the Juruena and Novo Astro projects in central Brazil from the restructuring ASX-listed Crusader Resources (ASX:CAS).

 Kumova told Garimpeiro that while it was the high-grade and near-term production potential of Juruena that got him excited, both projects come with potential big porphyry gold-copper upside.